ScratchAddons/website-v2/content/docs/develop/getting-started/creating-an-addon.md

 For more information on what you can declare in the manifest, see [the Addon Manifest refrence](/docs/reference/addon-manifest/).

-The addon doesn't do anything yet, but it should appear in the popup and settings page after reloading it.
+The addon doesn't do anything yet, but it should appear in the popup and settings page after reloading the extension.

 ## Userscripts and userstyles
 [Userscripts](/docs/develop/userscripts/) and [userstyles](/docs/develop/userstyles/) are what makes the addon work.
 Userscripts run JavaScript code and userstyles inject CSS styles.
 Addons may have a combination of userstyles and userscripts.